30 Mar 2020

 Investors may choose to apply a 'full' or 'partial' negative screen to fossil fuels.

 A full exclusion means that the fund has zero exposure to any fossil fuels; type, category or degree.
-At the time of writing there is just one superannuation fund RIAA has certified with full exclusions applied to fossil fuels: Future Super.

 A partial negative screen can mean a few things:

 i) The investor has a full exclusion of one or more (but not all) of the different fossil fuel categories;

 ii) The investor allows a percentage of company revenues to be generated from fossil fuels.
 As an example, if the investor’s investment parameters allow up to 10% of revenue to be generated from thermal coal production, then BHP Group Ltd could be held in the investment product as (at the time of writing) it generates approximately 3.5% of revenue from thermal coal production; or

 iii) The investor allows some exposure via an underlying investment/s of a company.
 For example, Washington H. Soul Pattinson & Co. derives approximately 89% (at the time of writing) of its revenue from fossil fuel exploration and production through its subsidiary, New Hope Corporation Ltd. As in the example above, if the investment parameters allow up to 10% of revenue to be generated from thermal coal production, then Washington H. Soul Pattinson & Co would not be an allowable investment, as the revenue generated, through its subsidiary, exceeds the allowable threshold.